joshuajtward/cypress-tools/README.md

 This is a repo containg some simple Cypress commands, intended for use as simplifying building blocks for more complicated/realistic testing scenarios.
 The aim is that using these commands makes writing, reading and debugging tests much easier.

-Please note, this repo is in no way affliated or approved by Cypress, it is purely to make help me use Cypress for the various testing project I use it on.
-It's an awesome testing framework, if you haven't then you should definietly check it out: https://www.cypress.io/
+Please note, this repo is in no way affliated or approved by Cypress, it is purely to help me use Cypress for the various testing projects I am involved with.
+Cypress is an awesome testing framework for modern web applications, if you haven't then you should definietly check them out: https://www.cypress.io/

 ## Getting started